 Since its founding in 1995, the Society of Labor Economists has sought to promote the study of labor economics and to make more significant the contribution of labor economics and labor economists.
 The Society, its members and officers organize meetings, publicize work by labor economists, and aspire to provide appropriate recognition to labor economics.

 The Journal of Labor Economics is the official journal of the Society.

-V.A.
+IV.A.
 Terms of Office and Rotation

 The term of the Vice President shall begin July 1st of the year elected and end on June 30th of the following year, at which time the Vice President becomes President-elect.

 The term of the President-elect shall begin July 1st of the year after being elected Vice President and end on June 30th of the following year, at which time the President-elect becomes President.